minterpy-project/minterpy/CONTRIBUTING.md

 We strongly encourage you to use the capabilities of `pytest` for writing the unit tests

-It is highly recommended to use the capabilities of `pytest` for writing unittests.

 Be aware of the following points:

 - the developer of the code should write the tests
 - test the behavior you expect from your code, not breaking points
 - use as small samples as possible
 - unit tests do *not* test if the code works, they test if the code *still* works
-- the coverage shall always be as high as possible
+- the coverage should always be as high as possible
 - BUT, even 100% coverage does not mean, there is nothing missed (buzz: edge case!)

 For additional reference on how to write tests, have a look at the following resources: